aasthadhavan/CORSAIR/README.md

 # CORSAIR
-A mobile application using React Native with features for reporting ocean hazards through images, extracting their location with dashboards for citizens, validators and admins and accessible via Expo Go for testing and demonstration
+<h3>A mobile application using React Native with features for reporting ocean hazards through images, extracting their location with dashboards for citizens, validators and admins and accessible via Expo Go for testing and demonstration</h3>
 =======
 # Welcome to our app 👋